turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 CREATE DATABASE secrets_test;
 ```

 We will use a `knexfile` to configure our database for all of our environments.
 Create that file for your project using the below command.
-It'll set you up with some default values.
+It'll set you up with some default values - we'll want to overwrite those in a bit.

 ```
 $ knex init